osg-htc/networking/docs/perfsonar/tools_scripts/README.md

 ## Install helper

-A small helper is provided to populate `/opt/perfsonar-tp/tools_scripts` from this repository using a shallow sparse checkout.
+A small helper is provided to populate `/opt/perfsonar-tp/tools_scripts` from this repository using a shallow sparsecheckout.
 It copies only the `docs/perfsonar/tools_scripts` directory and preserves executable bits.

 * Script: `install_tools_scripts.sh` (path: `docs/perfsonar/tools_scripts/install_tools_scripts.sh`)